 The Métis Crossing Solar Project is the next solar power collaboration with an Indigenous partner.
 We are honoured to partner with the MNA on this unique community-led initiative, where ATCO will build the facility, and the MNA will own and operate it upon completion.
-The development of the solar facility will provide economic and community benefits to community partners, and when complete in early 2023, a portion of project profits will support a Community.
+The development of the solar facility will provide economic and community benefits to community partners, and when complete in early 2023, a portion of project profits will support a Community Development Fund to encourage sustainable development in the local community.
 For more information on this project, see the Energy Transition section on page 14.